 - 1. The instructor must confirm by signature that the student has completed at least 60% of the coursework at the time of the request (note: the term coursework refers to all activities associated with a grade). - 2.
 The coursework completed before the request must be of a quality that would earn the student a passing grade in the course if that coursework were all that was required. - 3.
 The request for an Incomplete must be made no earlier than 14 calendar days before the last day of the course and no later than 5:00 p.m. on the last day of the course. - 4.
-The student must obtain signatures from the instructor, his or her Academic Advisor, the dean of the school through which the course is offered, and the dean of the student's major, if different from the dean of the school through which the course is offered. - 5.
+The student must obtain signatures from the instructor. - 5.
 The form must be submitted to the Registrar no later than 5:00 p.m. on the last day of the course.
 For a course that does not end on a regular business day, the Registrar must receive the completed form no later than 5:00 p.m. of the first business day after the course has ended.
 (Note that #3 above deals with due dates of the request, and this point deals with the due date for the completed request being submitted to the Registrar.)